Environmental Quality Incentives Program

 Applications are taken on a continual basis.

 The Environmental Quality Incentives Program (EQIP) provides technical and financial assistance to agricultural producers to implement conservation practices on eligible agricultural land.
 It is a voluntary program that promotes environmental quality in agricultural production.
 Producers can apply for financial assistance for many types of conservation practices.
-Field offices are currently accepting applications for 2014.
-All applications received by February 21, 2014 will be considered for funding in Fiscal Year 2014.
+A second ranking period has been announced for Working Lands for Wildlife, Greater Sage Grouse and Ogallala Aquifer Initiative.
+All applications received by June 20, 2014, focusing on these initiatives, will be considered for funding in FY2014.
 All sign-ups are conducted at USDA Service Centers in Wyoming.

 How EQIP is being implemented in Wyoming: